The Sadies

 The Sadies are a Canadian rock and roll / country and western band from Toronto, Ontario.
-The band consists of Dallas Good, Travis Good, Sean Dean and Mike Belitsky.
+The band consists of Travis Good, Sean Dean and Mike Belitsky.
+Dallas Good, a founding member, died in 2022.
 Dallas and Travis are the sons of Margaret and Bruce Good, and nephews of Brian and Larry Good, who are members of the Canadian country group The Good Brothers.

 Background

 The Sadies were formed in 1994.
 In 1998 the group released their first album, Precious Moments.
 Several more albums followed, including In Concert Vol. 1 in 2006.

 In addition to their own recordings, the Sadies often collaborate with other artists, such as Blue Rodeo, Jon Langford, Gord Downie, Andre Williams (on the 1999 country-influenced Red Dirt and the 2012 release entitled "Night and Day"), Neil Young (track "This Wheel’s on Fire" on the album Garth Hudson Presents a Canadian Celebration of The Band) and have recorded, written and toured extensively as the backing band for singer Neko Case.
 They have also toured and recorded with Jon Spencer and Matt Verta-Ray as Heavy Trash, as well as John Doe.
 They are considered honorary members of The Mekons.
+The 2005 documentary Come on Down: Searching for the American Dream features music by the Sadies.
 The Sadies' music is featured in many films and television shows, for example, Adult Swim's 12 oz.
 Mouse.
 An instrumental performed by the band can be heard in episode 5 of season 1, during a scene in which Rhoda the bartender is murdered.

-On 18 May 2010, The Sadies released Darker Circles CD/LP through Outside Music and Yep Roc Records.
+On 18 May 2010, the Sadies released Darker Circles CD/LP through Outside Music and Yep Roc Records.
 Darker Circles was a shortlisted nominee for the 2010 Polaris Music Prize and in 2012, won a Juno Award with Mike Roberts for best video.